-This chapter is related to one of the aims of Section C(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "define and explain dose-effect relationships of drugs, including dose-response curves with reference to... graded and quantal response".
+This chapter is related to one of the aims of Section C(ii) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "define and explain dose-effect relationships of drugs, including dose-response curves with reference to... graded and quantal response".
 It is another central keystone topic which has never been examined, probably because it is so fundamental that all trainees entering into a career of intensive care medicine are expected to have an intuitive understanding of it ab initio.

 There is nothing regarding quantal and graded responses in Birkett (2011).
 Katzung has a small section related to it in Chapter 2, which probably represents the minimum expected knowledge.
 An excellent article by Ashauer et al (2011) is also available.